 The world has turned increasingly digital and people are buying online now more than ever.
 A Statista report estimates that over 2.14 billion people will buy goods and services online this year.
 With such great order volumes and frequencies, manually dispatching orders can be a mess.
 Having a delivery routing and dispatch software in place can help you track orders in real-time, plan routes, and organize fleet schedules that allow you to operate at optimal efficiency.
 Automating route planning and scheduling of dispatches can help you save precious money, time, and other resources.

-Here’s a look at everything you need to know about dispatch and routing software:
+Here’s a look at everything you need to know about dispatch routing software:

-What exactly are dispatch and routing in logistics?
+What exactly are routing and dispatch in logistics?

 In logistics, the term dispatch is used to describe the process by which delivery teams, including drivers and other personnel, are assigned orders based on various factors such as when the customer ordered the item, how close their location is to the logistics hub, and more.